deta/space-docs/src/pages/docs/en/basics/local.md

     path: api
 ```

 The specified `dev` commands need to start a web server that listens on the port specified with the `PORT` environment variable.
-This way the CLI can properly forward requests to the micro.
+This way the CLI can properly forward requests to the Micro.

 You can find instructions on how to setup the right `dev` command for each engine in the "Quickstart Guides".